gooddata/gooddata-ui-sdk/libs/api-client-tiger/api/api-client-tiger.api.md

     // Warning: (ae-forgotten-export) The symbol "AutomationMetricDefinitionOverride" needs to be exported by the entry point index.d.ts
     'measureDefinitionOverrides'?: Array<AutomationMetricDefinitionOverride>;
     'measures': Array<AutomationMeasureItem>;
+    // Warning: (ae-forgotten-export) The symbol "AutomationParameterItem" needs to be exported by the entry point index.d.ts 'parameters'?: Array<AutomationParameterItem>;
 }

 // @public